hubmapconsortium/hra-millitome-generator/README.md

 Millitome Generator uses modified 3D-models from the HuBMAP organ repository to generate 3D-printable millitomes, delivered as STL files.
 The exact shape, proportions and dimensions of the generated millitome depend directly on the properties of the organ model used.

+Along with the 3d-printed millitome a researcher needs a lookup document.
+This comes in the form of a spreadsheet file, where data about the individual sample blocks can be recorded.
+This lookup file is needed in CSV format.

 <h3>Software Tools</h3>

 In order to match millitomes to specific organs, a 3d modeling application such as Blender, Maya or Cinema 4D is used to simplify the organ model.
 This modified organ is then used in <a href="https://openscad.org">Openscad</a> to generate the matching STL file.